shaunjwalker/algorithms/README.md

 # Algorithms
-A project for CIS-320: Data Structures demonstrating experimental, asymptotic, and algorithmic analysis
+A Java project demonstrating experimental design, asymptotic analysis, and runtime comparison of algorithms.

-This project was completed as part of a homework assignment for Data Structures my sophomore year of college.
+This project was completed as part of a homework assignment for CIS 320: Data Structures my sophomore year of college.
 It demonstrates practices of experimental design and analysis through setting up experiments related to runtime and asymptotic and algorithmic analysis through correctness arguments and runtime analyses in Big-O notation.

 ### Project Overview
 The project includes: